freeletics/khonshu/docs/navigation/get-started.md

 actually navigate inside a running app.

-Originally this library was a wrapper around AndroidX navigation which was eventually removed from the internals.The initial XML based definitions of destinations and safe-args code generation did not scale well in a modularized code base where each screen is its own module and where those modules shouldn't depend on each other.
+Originally this library was a wrapper around AndroidX navigation which was eventually removed from the internals.
+The initial XML based definitions of destinations and safe-args code generation did not scale well in a modularized code base where each screen is its own module and where those modules shouldn't depend on each other.
 The String based routes that were introduced with AndroidX navigation for Compose solved